ASRS & SNAP-IV Based Screening

 Important Disclaimer

 Our screening tools are for educational purposes only.
-They cannot diagnose ADHD—only a qualified healthcare professional can do that after a comprehensive evaluation.
-If you or your child are experiencing symptoms that interfere with daily life, please consult with a psychiatrist, psychologist, or other qualified provider.
+They cannot diagnose ADHD—only a qualified professional can do that after a comprehensive evaluation.
+If attention-related challenges are significantly interfering with daily life, consider seeking a professional evaluation.